 3) Fail.
 People who go out in the world and completely fail in their attempt to tell a story develop as storytellers – those who play it safe typically stagnate.

 4) Read books.
 Listen to music.
 Learn from the best storytellers who use words and rhythm rather than visuals to make people feel something.

 5) Go make stories.
 Practice, practice, practice.
-Tell you friends at a bar a story, cut something for Youtube, write in your journal.
+Tell your friends at a bar a story, cut something for Youtube, and write in your journal.
 This is not a job, it’s a lifestyle.
 It’s who you are.

 Storytelling is often confused with the other industry buzzword: content.
 Do not confuse the two.
 Content can be anything under the sun.
 A hodgepodge of images against a soundtrack is content.
 An aerial video of random drone shots is content.
 I often refer to these types of travel videos as visual postcards.
 For something to qualify as storytelling, you actually need to be telling a story.
 I think that brands are starting to distinguish between stories and content – which is critical because as journalism outlets continue to see their budgets slashed, brands are now commissioning visual work.
 It’s important for the editors and decision-makers of these brands to take the responsibility to communicate to their audience what is content, and what is a real story.
 In the future, I think we will see a return to the roots of journalistic values across all disciplines of storytelling to rekindle trust with the audience.
 I also think that immersive, 360 video will play a more important role in travel filmmaking.

 Watch our Travel Documentary Masterclass for more exclusive advice.

 Director Jennifer Peedom shares the mistakes made by emerging documentary makers and how she plots a story while still expecting the unexpected.

 Jigar Ganatra travels to Kerala, India, to learn about the work of Kabanitour, an organization helping tourism become a sustainable part of the economy.